 To extract the active compounds from chamomile, as with most flowers, the infusion method is used, which involves pouring boiling water over the dried plant.

-Generally, use one teaspoon of dried Roman or German chamomile flower heads per cup.
+Generally, use one teaspoon of dried chamomile heads (Roman or German Chamomile) per cup.
 Or dried leaves for Feverfew.

-However, those allergic to Asteraceae should take precautions, as reactions are possible.
-Interactions with certain medications may also occur, so consult a professional if needed.
+However, be cautious: people allergic to Asteraceae should take precautions, as a reaction is not impossible.
+Interactions with certain medications are also possible, so don’t hesitate to consult a professional.

 Indications